List of Yuri on Ice characters: Main characters

 Viktor is a 27-year-old figure skating genius and living legend from Russia who Yuri Katsuki has idolized since he was a child.
 Starting as a teenager, Victor has won numerous competitions, including winning five consecutive Grand Prix Finals, following a string of victories in Nationals and the European Figure Skating Championships.
-At the start of the series, Victor wins the 2015-2016 World Championships marking him winning it consecutively five times and people begin to question what he will do next season, as he is approaching the retirement age for figure skaters.
-Victor’s personal motto is, "Live, Laugh, Love!"
+At the start of the series, Victor wins the 2015–2016 World Championships marking him winning it consecutively five times and people begin to question what he will do next season, as he is approaching the retirement age for figure skaters.
+Victor's personal motto is, "Live, Laugh, Love!"
 He shows this through his skating programs, as he creates his own choreography and music.
 However, he lost his inspiration to invent new routines because he knows people have grown used to his record-breaking talent.
 After seeing Yuri skating his winning routine in the viral video, Victor regains his inspiration and decides to become his coach to unlock his full potential.

-As the top skater in the world, Viktor is very popular and charismatic, as well as being flirtatious and liking to speak his mind.
-As stated by Yakov, Viktor does whatever he wants and often gives off a whimsical, carefree attitude.
+As the top skater in the world, Victor is very popular and charismatic, as well as being flirtatious and liking to speak his mind.
+As stated by Yakov, Victor does whatever he wants and often gives off a whimsical, carefree attitude.
 When he needs to be, Viktor can be serious and contemplative, especially in regards to skating.
 As a coach, Viktor is very patient and supportive, yet he challenges and helps push Yuri K. into exploring his untapped potential and charm.
 In his day-to-day life, he is a carefree and romantic person.
 He also owns a dog named Makkachin, who strongly resembles Yuri's late Victor, although Makkachin is a bit bigger.

-Although his career is based on Evgeni Plushenko, Viktor's design is modeled after that of American actor John Cameron Mitchell.
-Mitchell is most known as the book writer and original star of Hedwig and the Angry Inch, which series creator Mitsuro Kubo had seen on Broadway with Mitchell in the lead while she was deciding on Viktor's appearance.
+Although his career is based on Evgeni Plushenko, Victor's design is modeled after that of American actor John Cameron Mitchell.
+Mitchell is most known as the book writer and original star of Hedwig and the Angry Inch, which series creator Mitsuro Kubo had seen on Broadway with Mitchell in the lead while she was deciding on Victor's appearance.

 Viktor also pays homage to real life skater Johnny Weir in episode 7 with his costume and rose crown.